Timothy Dalton

 Timothy Dalton always called himself a loner

 One of them was Vanessa Redgrave.
 They met on the set of "Mary, Queen of Scots" in 1971.
-A seven-year age difference was not an obstacle to their romance, nor was Vanessa's partner Franco Nero.
-Initially, the over-forty woman tried to ignore the young hunk's advances.
-But when the last shooting day came, Timothy invited Vanessa to celebrate the end of the project and have a drink at the nearest pub.
+The seven-year age gap didn't stop their romance, and neither did Vanessa's partner Franco Nero.
+At first, the forty-something actress tried to ignore the young heartthrob's advances.
+But on the final day of shooting, Timothy invited Vanessa to celebrate wrapping the film with drinks at the nearest pub.
 Surprisingly, Redgrave agreed.

 Timothy Dalton and Vanessa Redgrave